ChanthMiao/ghc-wiki-mirror/markdown-preview.md

 Extract Markdown_1.0.1.zip and move `Markdown.pl` to a location on your `$PATH`.

-Add MELPA to your package-archives in your init file.
+Add MELPA Stable to your package-archives in your init file.

 ```elisp
 (require 'package)